aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export MHTML to POTM" h2="Export MHTML to POTM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert MHTML to POTM within any Java J2SE, J2EE, J2ME application.
+This suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.

+The process of converting MHTML to POTM begins with using Aspose.PDF for Java.
+This component enables developers to export MHTML to PPTX, which is the native PowerPoint format.
+After the MHTML has been converted to PPTX, Aspose.Slides for Java can be used to convert the PPTX to POTM.
+Aspose.Slides for Java is a powerful PowerPoint Processing API that provides developers with a comprehensive set of features and capabilities for creating and manipulating PowerPoint presentations.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert MHTML to POTM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export MHTML to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to POTM.
+Using Aspose.Total for Java, developers can easily convert MHTML to POTM within any Java J2SE, J2EE, J2ME application.
+The process begins with using Aspose.PDF for Java to export MHTML to PPTX, and then Aspose.Slides for Java can be used to convert the PPTX to POTM.
+This suite of components provides developers with a wide range of features and capabilities, allowing them to quickly and easily create powerful applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}